 1. Hierarchy culture

-This is a traditional company with strict guidelines governing roles, dress code, and departments that don’t tend to interact.
+This is a company with traditional hierarchies, strict guidelines governing roles, dress code, and departments that don’t tend to interact.
 This risk-averse culture tends to focus on numbers, and is bottom-line driven, sometimes putting profit over customer experience.
 It’s the CEO who makes the decisions, leaving little room for input from employees further down the line, who may feel frustrated or ‘just a cog in a machine.’

 2. Team first culture